Ugrammer/Ugrammer.github.io/README.md

    The program will count k-mers of k = 1 to 1000 from xxx.fasta without save patterns file.

    CAUTION: Please be mindful of the number of singleton patterns before proceeding with the dump.
 For some chosen values of k, the output file size could exceed 10 GB.

 # OUTPUT

-Your program will save the output files in the same folder as the executable file.
+Your program will save the output files in the current directory.
 The output files are:

  * Allrepeatspattern.csv: Contains all patterns of 1-mers to the maximum k-mer size (kmax).
  * repeatsPatterns.csv: Contains repeat patterns for the user-specified range of m-mers to n-mers.
  * singletonPatterns.csv: Contains singleton patterns for the user-specified range of m-mers to n-mers.